md-tareqaziz/Microservices/README.md

 - Project Service

 ### Registry Service
 Eureka Server is used as a registry service.
-It is from *spring-cloud*
+It is from *spring-cloud*.
+It allows services to find and communicate with each other without hard-coding the hostname and port.

 ### Config Service
 In order to pulling configuration config service is used.
 Every app load there configuration from config service on startup.
 It is from *spring-cloud*.